 One long-standing investment for £3m, which met the criteria when placed, does not meet the Council's current criteria.
 However, because it was placed to support local businesses, its continuing use as a counterparty has been approved by Leadership Team.
-Details of the Investment Strategy for 2013/14, which was approved by the Audit Committee on 13th March 2013 can be found on the Council's website.

 The Council's maximum exposure to credit risk in relation to its investments in banks and building societies cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2014 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2015 that this was likely to crystallise.